 When the cursor is hovering over a destination crosspoint the column and row are highlighted for ease of viewing.
-If the cursor is over a crosspoint which is part of a multichannel strip or bus the other channels in the group are also dimly highlighted.
+Bus colors are carried across from the Mixer.
+If the cursor is over a crosspoint which is part of a multichannel strip or bus the other channels in the group are also highlighted dimly.
 In Strips Inputs clicking on a crosspoint routes the source in the left hand column to the destination in the top row.
 In Strips Direct Out and Masters Outputs sources are horizontal and destinations vertical.
 Clicking and dragging allow multiple assignments to be made rapidly.